-- Users of studios must be dance majors or minors and currently enrolled in Department of Dance classes. - Students may use the space for creation of choreography and for personal practice or use by signing -up in the space book maintained in the Department Office (provided there are NO OUTSIDE INDIVIDUALS involved).
+- Users of studios must be dance majors and minors who have passed the MTS and currently enrolled in Department of Dance classes. - Students may use the space for creation of choreography and for personal practice or use by signing -up in the space book maintained in the Department Office (provided there are NO OUTSIDE INDIVIDUALS involved).
 Priorities (listed below) go to rehearsals for productions, faculty use and rentals, and may supersede reservations for personal use. - Individuals desiring use of CSULB Dance studios who are not majors or minors, and/or who are alumni MUST rent studio space at the current rate.
-Contact Sylvia Rodriguez-Scholz at Sylvia.rodriguez@csulb.edu - No student may reserve space for any purpose that involves outside groups.
+Contact Sylvia Rodriguez-Scholz at Sylvia.rodriguez@csulb.edu for information - No student may reserve space for any purpose that involves outside groups.
+Outside groups are anyone who is not a current CSULB dance major.
 The studios are State of California facilities and there are legal mandates enforced by the University and the State that must be followed.
 If a student wishes to reserve space as an outside group, responsibility for rental and liability must be arranged through Sylvia Rodriguez-Scholz in the Department of Dance Office.